Campusoft/knowledge_base/architecture/microservice/microservice.md

+# Microservices

+A microservices architecture is not just built around design principles.
+Some call it a  culture.
+It’s a result of many other collaborative efforts.
+Yes, the design is a key element, but we also need to worry about collaboration between developers and domain experts, the communication between teams and team members, continuous integration and delivery, and many other issues.

+When we develop microservices, we need to consider that not all microservices are similar

 # Microservices Characteristics

 James Lewis and Martin Fowler provided a reasonable common set of characteristics that fit most of the microservices architectures: